Pitch a Boogie Woogie

 Pitch a Boogie Woogie is a musical comedy featurette made by Lord-Warner Pictures in North Carolina.
-It was produced for Black audience theaters and its performers were a mix of local talent and cast members from two traveling vaudeville shows, Winstead Mighty Minstrels, from Fayetteville, N.C., and Irvin C. Miller's Brown Skin Models, a New York-based troupe that began in Harlem in the 1920s.
-According to one source, the bookkeeper for Winstead's, the Brown Skin Models had become stranded and were added to the Winstead group as they played one-week stands in tobacco towns in the Carolinas.
+It was produced for Black audience theaters and its performers were a mix of local talent and cast members from two traveling vaudeville shows, Winstead Mighty Minstrels, from Fayetteville, North Carolina, and Irvin C. Miller's Brown Skin Models, a New York-based troupe that began in Harlem in the 1920s.
+According to one source, the bookkeeper for Miller's Brown Skin Models had become stranded and they were added to the Winstead group as they played one-week stands in tobacco towns in the Carolinas.
 They were familiar to the filmmaker, John W. Warner, who operated a Black-audience theater, the Plaza, in a lively section of Greenville, North Carolina known as "the Block."